Daniel-Slattery/Movies/README.md

-A Movie App built using React, webpack and babel
+Building a Movie page App built using React, webpack and babel.